 Except the Will which says to them:”Hold on!”

 Maurice passed in 1975.
 His story, which his successors look up to with devotion and intend to honor as generations pass, echoes those of so many other Jewish families of that time.
-It is a tale of courage, virtue, steadfastness and resilience—and a testament to the eternal words of Horace: “Many shall be restored that now are fallen, and many shall fall that now are in honor.”
+It is a tale of courage, virtue, steadfastness and resilience in the face of hardship — and a testament to the eternal words of Horace: “Many shall be restored that now are fallen, and many shall fall that now are in honor.”

 Maurice Gouttman and wife Noelle, 1934.